Concept Cars Home

-1969 Fascination Prototype news, pictures, and information
+1969 Fascination Prototype

 In the 1930s, Paul M. Lewis designed a three-wheeled Airomobile vehicle which would ultimately prove to be an unsuccessful venture.
-Though not a production success, it did inspire future designs, include the Fascination Prototype which was created in the late 1960s.
+Though not a production success, it did inspire future designs, including the Fascination Prototype which was created in the late 1960s.
 The Fascination project was undertaken by the Highway Aircraft Corp. in Sidney, NE.
 Five vehicles were created before the company collapsed.

 The prototype car was built in Denver and originally had airplane propellers in the rear.
 One of the propellers failed during a demonstration resulting in the propeller idea being abandoned.
 A Volkswagen engine was installed in its place.
 The single wheel in the front was also improved with the addition of a second small wheel to aid in vehicle stability.